African Painted Dogs

 In southern and east African countries, researchers have kept track of individual dogs by noting down their coat pattern.
 In some cases, with dogs they have caught and released back into the wild, they also use microchips to keep tabs on animals.

-This is extremely important because African Painted Dogs, also known as Cape Hunting dogs, are Endangered as a species.
+This is extremely important because African painted dogs, also known as cape hunting dogs, are an Endangered species.
 There are only about 3,000 left in a handful of countries compared to 500,000 across 39 nations at the beginning of last century.

-Chester Zoo supports conservation efforts at Mkomazi Game Reserve in Tanzania on the border with Kenya, where these dogs are now closely monitored and protected.
-By visiting the zoo or becoming an annual member, you help us to continue with that support.
+We support conservation efforts at Mkomazi Game Reserve in Tanzania on the border with Kenya, where these dogs are now closely monitored and protected.
+By visiting the zoo or becoming a member, you help us to continue with that support.